eluinstra/ebms-core/readme.txt

 	- Encoding is not supported
 - SyncReply
 	- Only asynchronous communication is supported
-		- only synchronous communication is supported for EbMS Message Services
+		- only synchronous communication is supported on default channel (for EbMS Message Services)
 - Reliable Messaging is supported
+	- only reliable messaging is supported
 - EbMS Message Services
 	- Ping and Message Status Service supported
 		- Only synchronous communication is supported